 When you first arrive at the parking lot, you will notice a stone overlook.
 This lower overlook features magnificent mountain views and provides an excellent opportunity for landscape photos.
 To access the overlook, you do have to descend a short set of stairs.

 To access the tower from the parking lot, walk to the back of the lot, away from the scenic overlook.
 You will pass a trail sign to confirm that you are going the right way.
 Shortly after passing the sign, you will cross the street to the trail head.
 There is a clearly marked crossing area.

 The hike to access the tower is extremely short, compared to many other mountain trails.
 It only takes 1/2 hour to walk up and back, not counting the time you spend in the observation tower.
 Along the trail there are a couple large sitting rocks that make excellent spots for outdoor family photos.

 The trail itself is perfect for families.
 Not only is the trail paved and well maintained, but it is wide enough that you can walk beside your child.
 Even better, neither side of the trail has a steep drop off.
 Although mostly uphill, the incline is very gradual.
 Due to the steady incline, I do not recommend using a stroller.
 A carrier will be a better choice for this trail.

 Related Read: Schoolhouse Gap Trail

 We felt comfortable enough to let the baby walk for while.
-Although, he did take a couple spills.
+Although, he did take a couple of spills.
 Please keep in mind, each family’s situation is unique.
-So, be sure to use your best judgement about whether or not this trail is appropriate for your kids.
+So, be sure to use your best judgment about whether or not this trail is appropriate for your kids.

 Although the picturesque setting of the trail is satisfying on its own, it’s not the main event.
 The piece de resistance is the wonderful view from the tower.
 While you do have to walk up 3 ramps to get to the top, the ramps are not very steep and we didn’t have to rest at all on the way up, unlike our hike to Clingman’s Dome.